bwhitman/onsen/docs/index.md

 ### Step 2: Hook up the temperature sensor

-**TEMP** has three wires coming out of it: red for voltage (5V, power), brown for ground (also written as GND, and acts as the relative "0" for voltage), and lastly a wire for data (which tells the **MCU** how hot it is.)
+**TEMP** has three wires coming out of it: red for voltage (5V, power), brown for ground (also written as GND, sort of "0" voltage), and lastly a wire for computer data (which tells the **MCU** how hot it is.)
 Let's put those wires in the right place.

 Wire **TEMP**'s brown cable (GND) to pin J28 (**MCU**'s GND.)